ms-iot/content/en-US/win10/tools/Webb.md

 	This section is coming soon!
 Stay tuned

 * ####**Apps**
+	The apps section allows you to manage apps on your device.

+	* Installed Apps
+		If you remove, and the app is running, it will cause issues when trying to re-install the app.
+To stop, go to running apps and close it.

+	* How to Install an App
+	- When you build from VS, it generates (in an output folder).
+	- Click browse, find the .appx.
+Click certificate browse, find the .cer file.
+	- .cer file comes from visual studio (when you build the appx)
+	- Dependancies -> from the output folder (add each appx one by one) Reset is important.
+Once you choose an appx, the input box goes away and it shows the last appx.
+	Reset is important to let you install a new app.

 	Provides install/uninstall functionality for AppX packages and bundles on your device.